 The Trust is operating as normal and continues to provide wide ranging support to scholars.
 Staff meet regularly to ensure the Trust is responding quickly and flexibly to the evolving pandemic.
 Our staff are working from home but are available by email as usual to support scholars and answer any questions you may have.
 Please email firstname.lastname@example.org if your question is not answered by these FAQs or the Guidelines for Scholars.

-The Trust has made the usual maintenance payments to all scholars who were due maintenance in Easter Term and Long Vacation 2020, Michaelmas Term 2020 and Lent Term 2021.
+The Trust has made the usual maintenance payments to all scholars who were due maintenance in Easter Term 2020, Long Vacation 2020, Michaelmas Term 2020 and Lent Term 2021.

-Payment of Long Vacation maintenance is, as usual, subject to both you and your supervisor submitting an annual report by the deadline of 15 June and this being reviewed by the Trust.
+Payment of Long Vacation maintenance was, as usual, subject to both you and your supervisor submitting an annual report by the deadline of 15 June and this being reviewed by the Trust.
 If the Trust has not received an annual report completed by both you and your supervisor your maintenance will not be paid until the Trust receives and reviews this.

 Travel and airfare

 The Trust has paid for airfares home for those scholars who could and needed to return home in March 2020 at the start of the pandemic.
-The Trust will cover the cost of flights back to the UK for scholars currently overseas once arrangements to return into residence have been confirmed by the University.
+The Trust will also cover the cost of a flight back to the UK for these scholars if they need to return into residence for Michaelmas term 2020 or later in the academic year.

-Scholars currently outside of the UK should not make any plans to return to Cambridge until they have been given permission to do so by their department and their College.
-Once you have formal approval to return to Cambridge you may apply to the Trust for an airfare back to the UK.
-This should be done using the new process outlined below.
+You may apply to the Trust for an airfare back to the UK using the new process outlined below.
 If you already have a return ticket you should use the return portion to return to Cambridge.